 When jetting, dipping, drenching or treating for fly strike, the following safety procedures should be observed:

-- Use chemicals correctly according to the manufacturers’ instructions and make sure you have read the labels and Material Safety Data Sheet (MSDS) for the product being used.
+- Use chemicals correctly according to the manufacturers’ instructions.
+Make sure you have read the labels and Material Safety Data Sheet (MSDS) for the product being used.

 - Keep all equipment in good repair and replace faulty parts.

-- Immediately see your doctor if you experience headaches, nausea or other ill effects after using chemicals for dipping, jetting or drenching of blow fly treatments.
+- Immediately see your doctor if you experience headaches, nausea, diarrhoea or other ill effects after using chemicals.

 - Report any adverse events to the Australian Pesticides and Veterinary Medicines Authority (APVMA).